 A WAREHOUSE worker left his boss with serious injuries after he attacked him in a row over a forklift truck.

-Mohammed Saeed struck his supervisor Ulvis Melngailis with a scanner at the Boots Distribution Centre, in Burton’s Centrum 100 business park, Burton Magistrates’ Court has been told.
+Mohammed Saeed struck his supervisor Ulvis Melngailis with a scanner at the Boots Distribution Centre, in Burton’s Centrum 100 business park, Burton Magistrates’ Court was told.

 Mr Melngailis was hit twice with the device, used for checking goods, leaving him with head injuries, cuts and swelling to the face.